mkohler/cython_swig/README.rst

-    And this is where we start to see, Cython the LANGUAGE, where on a line-by-line basis, or even within a line, we can switch between Python and C. I'll let that sink in a bit.
-The first time I saw code like this, I didn't believe it either.
-(PAUSE)
+    And this is where we start to see, Cython the LANGUAGE, where on a line-by-line basis, or even within a line, we can switch between Python and C. (PAUSE) Yeah, the first time I saw code like this, I didn't believe it either.

     Line 1 starts like a Python function.
 But in Line 2, the CDEF keyword says we are defining a variable the C way, with a type and a name.
 (PAUSE)

-    In lines 3 and 4, the Python objects x and y, are unwrapped, and their values are copied to the x and y fields in the my_pair struct.
+    In lines 3 and 4, the Python objects x and y, are unwrapped into the C struct.

-    On the last line, we call our original C function, pair_add, using C's address-of operator, passing a pointer to the struct we just created.
-Remember, pair_add returns a C int, and Cython will automaticaly convert that to a Python int, to be returned.
+    On the last line, we call our original C function, using C's address-of operator, to get a pointer to the struct.

     ...Okay, let's see it in action.